 These technologies are, after a training period, accessible to all members of the laboratory, and are organized into four poles: lithography, transfer, growth and characterization.
 More informations on the dedicated page.

 Member of the CNRS consortium

-The clean room of the Physics Department is also a member of the “Centrale de Proximité Paris Centre”, a consortium that brings together and mutualises the technological offer in terms of micro-nano fabrication and five Parisian research institutes; including, in addition to the Ens, the Materials and Quantum Phenomena Laboratory (MPQ, Université Paris Diderot), the Institute of NanoSciences of Paris (INSP, Sorbonne University), the Paris Observatory and the Pierre-Gilles de Gennes Institute (IPGG).
+The clean room of the Physics Department is also a member of the “Centrale de Proximité Paris Centre”, a consortium that brings together and mutualises the technological offer for micro-nano fabrication of five Parisian research institutes: including, in addition to the ENS, the Materials and Quantum Phenomena Laboratory (MPQ, Université Paris Diderot), the Institute of NanoSciences of Paris (INSP, Sorbonne University), the Paris Observatory and the Pierre-Gilles de Gennes Institute (IPGG).
 All members of the consortium have access to all the clean rooms of this network.

 In 2009, this biology laboratory (initially given to physicists in 1995) became a real platform, both in its concept and operation, open to researchers and students, mainly biophysicists in the physics department, in order to design and produce the biological objects necessary for their projects.

 Thus, the available technological resources allow production and manipulation of nucleic acid molecules (RNA and DNA) and recombinant proteins, establishement and maintenance of pro- and eukaryotic cell lines, as well as the design and maintenance of transgenic animals (fish, mice).
 These same resources allow the analytical monitoring of biological objects produced by molecular, genomic and biochemical analyses.

 The projects developed on the platform can be developed autonomously or assisted by the responsible engineer in a collaborative way.

 The platform is also a training centre for biophysical researchers and students, as well as for the realization of internships leading to diplomas such as BTS/DUT and Master.